priyaprabhaker/Forecast-of-Berlin-Temperature/README.md

-# Forecast-of-Berlin-Temperature
+## Forecast of Berlin Temperature
 Berlin Temperature Forecasting with Autoregression

-Project Description:
+## Project Description:
 Overview:
 This GitHub repository houses a robust Python program for forecasting Berlin's temperature using time series analysis techniques, specifically Autoregression (AR) models, statsmodels.tsa, partial autocorrelation, and autocorrelation.
-The project leverages historical temperature data provided by www.ecad.eu to generate accurate temperature forecasts for Berlin.
+The project leverages historical temperature data provided by https://www.ecad.eu to generate accurate temperature forecasts for Berlin.

 Motivation:
 Accurate weather forecasting is crucial for a wide range of applications, from agriculture to energy management.
 This project aims to develop a reliable temperature forecasting tool using advanced time series analysis techniques.
 By understanding and modeling the temporal patterns in temperature data, we can provide valuable insights and predictions for future temperature trends in Berlin.

-Key Features:
+## Key Features:

     Data Collection: The project fetches historical temperature data from www.ecad.eu, ensuring a comprehensive dataset for analysis.